ash-shell/ash/README.md

 Well, that's a pretty easy task, as all you have to do is initialize a git repo in your module directory + push it up to a repository.

-Users will now be able to install your module, as discussed in the next section.
+Users will now be able to install your module, as discussed in [this section](#installing-modules).

 # License